 9. YI 1080p Home Camera: Best ultra-budget camera

-If you want to spend as little money as possible on a security camera (that's at least still pretty good), then you'll love the YI 1080p Indoor Security Camera (about $25).
+If you want to spend as little money as possible on a security camera (that's at least still pretty good), then you'll love the YI 1080p Indoor Security Camera (less than $50).
 It even makes for an affordable Wi-Fi nanny cam in a pinch with YI's baby crying detection.
 This sends a notification to your phone when your little one sounds off that they need some TLC.

 Check out our full YI Home Camera review to learn more.